daumie/blog/_posts/2016-07-17-understanding-unix-permissions-and-their-attributes.md

 - read **(r)** - you may view the contents of the file.
 - write **(w)** - you may change the contents of the file.
 - execute **(x)** - you may execute or run the file if it is a program or script.

 ---

+## How can we change permissions for a file/directory?

+Permission/access is either Executable or Writable or Readable for a file/folder and can be changed by using following methods

+1. Numerical method: Specifying numbers **(1, 2, and 4,)** to change the permission for a file/folder

+2. Alpha method: Using alphabets **(w, x, r, u, o, g, a, -, +, =, s, t)** to change permissions for a file/folder

+---

+### Numerical method

+    2^0=1 --eXecute

+    2^1=2 --Write

+    2^2=4 --Read

+Addition to this there are three more concepts which are linked to this numbering method **(I SUID, SGID, Sticky Bit)**.
+I will explain about these things in coming posts.

+---

+## Alpha Method

+`w` --Write

+`x` --eXecute

+`r` --Read

+`u` --User

+`g` --Group

+`o` --Others

+`a` --all

+`+` --Add specified permissions to the mention user/group/others/all

+`-` --Remove specified permissions from the mention user/group/others/all

+`=` --Replicate the permission to other class of the group/user/others.

+Addition to these there are **s** and **t** permissions_(SUID, SGID and Sticky Bit)_ available for chmod command which we will discuss in next chmod tutorial.

+---